Deformations of Non-K\"ahler Hyperbolicity Notions and Modifications of Degenerate Balanced Manifolds: degree 2p Hyperbolicity Notions

 \item The hierarchy between $p$-Kähler, $p$-HS and $p$-SKT forms still holds in the hyperbolic context.
-Namely, for every $1\leq p\leq n-1$ we have :
+Namely, for every $1\leq p\leq n-1$ we have:

 \item By arguments similar to those used in Propositions \ref{75}.(3) and \ref{76}, one can show that a Kähler hyperbolic manifold is $p$-Kähler hyperbolic, and every HS hyperbolic manifold is $p$-HS hyperbolic, respectively, for any $1\leq p\leq n-1$. \end{enumerate} \end{rmk} B.-L. Chen and X. Yang showed that a compact Kähler manifold homotopic to a compact negatively curved Riemannian manifold is Kähler hyperbolic (Theorem 1.1, \cite{chen2018compact}).
-This can be generalized to the $p$-Kähler hypebolic and $p$-HS hyperbolic cases for $1\leq p\leq n-1$, thanks to the following property : \begin{prop}[Proposition 7.1, \cite{pansu1993introduction}, Lemma 3.2, \cite{chen2018compact}] Let $M$ be a complete simply connected Riemannian manifold with sectional curvature $K\leq -c^2<0$.
-Then every closed bounded $k$-form on $M$ is d$($bounded$)$, for any $k\geq 2$. \end{prop} \begin{thm} Let $X$ be a compact $p$-Kähler $($resp. $p$-HS$)$ manifold with $\dim_\C X=n$, homotopic to a compact negatively curved Riemannian manifold $(Y,g_Y)$, with $1\leq p\leq n-1$.
-Then $X$ is $p$-Kähler hyperbolic $($resp. $p$-HS hyperbolic$)$. \end{thm} \begin{proof} We will carry out the proof in the $p$-HS case, the $p$-Kähler case can be handled in a similar manner.
-Let $\Omega$ be a real $d$-closed $2p$-form on $X$ such that $\Omega^{p,p}$ is transverse, i.e. $\Omega^{p,p}$ is a $p$-HS form.
+This can be generalized to the $p$-Kähler hypebolic and $p$-HS hyperbolic cases for $1\leq p\leq n-1$, thanks to the following property: \begin{prop}[Proposition 7.1, \cite{pansu1993introduction}, Lemma 3.2, \cite{chen2018compact}] Let $M$ be a complete simply connected Riemannian manifold with Riemannian sectional curvature $K\leq -c^2<0$.
+Then every closed bounded $k$-form on $M$ is d$($bounded$)$, for any $k\geq 2$. \end{prop} Note that such a manifold $M$ cannot be compact since the Cartan–Hadamard theorem states that a complete simply connected Riemannian manifold with non-positive sectional curvature is diffeomorphic to $\R^{\dim M}$ via the exponential map at any point. \begin{thm} Let $X$ be a compact $p$-Kähler $($resp. $p$-HS$)$ manifold with $\dim_\C X=n$, homotopic to a compact Riemannian manifold $(Y,g_Y)$ with negative Riemannian sectional curvature, with $1\leq p\leq n-1$.
+Then $X$ is $p$-Kähler hyperbolic $($resp. $p$-HS hyperbolic$)$. \end{thm} \begin{proof} We will spell out the proof in the $p$-HS case, the $p$-Kähler case can be handled in a similar manner.
+Let $\Omega$ be a real $d$-closed $2p$-form on $X$ such that $\Omega^{p,p}$ is weakly strictly positive, i.e. $\Omega^{p,p}$ is a $p$-HS form.
 The goal is to show that $\Omega$ is $\widetilde{d}$(bounded).
 Let $\pi_X:\widetilde{X}\longrightarrow X$ and $\pi_Y:\widetilde{Y}\longrightarrow Y$ be the universal coverings of $X$ and $Y$ respectively.
 Since $X$ and $Y$ are homotopic, there exist two smooth maps $f_1:X\longrightarrow Y$ and $f_2:Y\longrightarrow X$ such that the induced map $(f_2\circ f_1)^*$ on $H^*_{DR}(X,\R)$ is the identity.
-Thus for any $\Omega'\in[\Omega]\in H^{2p}_{DR}(X,\R)$, there exists a ($2p-1$)-form $u$ in $X$ such that :
+Thus for any $\Omega'\in[\Omega]\in H^{2p}_{DR}(X,\R)$, there exists a ($2p-1$)-form $u$ in $X$ such that: